 Anime, Avid Reader, Documentaries, History, Hiking, New England Sports, Movies, Museums, Music, Mysteries, Sci-fi, Theater, Thrillers

-In one of my earliest memories as a child my mother brought home a book that was very different than other books that she had read to my brother and I. We would read a chapter every night.
+In one of my earliest memories as a child, my mother brought home a book that was very different than other books that she had read to my brother and I. We would read a chapter every night.
 Yes! a chapter!
 At six years old, this was very different from Richard Scary and the Bernstein Bears.
-Riveted, this story transported my away to magical lands on a quest, I met dwarves and elves.
+Riveted, this story transported me away to magical lands on a quest, I met dwarves and elves.
 There was a magic ring that made its barer become invisible.
-The main character was always finding himself in trouble, but always seems to be able to think his way out of the situation, or sometimes it was just dumb luck.
-The important thing he used his wits more than his strength.
+The main character was always finding himself in trouble but always seems to be able to think his way out of the situation, or sometimes it was just dumb luck.
+The important thing was that he used his wits more than his strength.
 He was like me.

 I am of course referring to J.R.R.
 Tolkien’s classic The Hobbit.
-This shoulder to shoulder time with my mother was all part of a bigger plan.
-That summer an animated adaption of the book was going to be released on television.
-She was giving me exposure to the story in anticipation to the film a month ahead a time.
-In fact, the edition of the book was a large picture book (it still had the full text) that images taken from the soon to be released film.
+This shoulder-to-shoulder time with my mother was all part of a bigger plan.
+That summer an animated adaptation of the book was going to be released on television.
+She was giving me exposure to the story in anticipation of the film a month ahead of time.
+In fact, the edition of the book was a large picture book (it still had the full text) that images were taken from the soon-to-be-released film.
 The night of the movie’s debut finally came, and my mother allowed me to stay up past my bedtime and watch it.
-I had and extra treat of having a bowl of my favorite Fudge Swirl ice ream with whip cream and “Jimmies”.
+I had an extra treat of having a bowl of my favorite Fudge Swirl ice cream with whip cream and “Jimmies”.
 I was enthralled!

 I had an advanced vocabulary.
-Therefore, I was reading adult Fantasy and Sci-fi books on my own when I was ten years old; and I can read quickly.
-Another of my fond memories of my mother, she passed in 2000, was how we go to the bookstore and then split to browse into the areas of our interests.
-We would then meet up after awhile.
+I was reading adult Fantasy and Sci-fi books on my own when I was ten years old, and I can read quickly.
+Another of my fond memories of my mother was how we would go to the bookstore and then split to browse into the different areas of our interests.
+We would then meet up after a while.
 My mother would ask to see the book that I selected in genuine interest and read the description on the back.
-She would then show me her book and I would read it’s description ( I would often end up read it too when I got older).
+She would then show me her book and I would read its description ( I would often end up reading it too when I got older).
 If I handed her a Book One, and after reading the back cover, she would sometimes grab the sequel and buy it as well.
 There were one or two occasions that I walked out with the whole series that had been published up to date.

 I have always had an interest in history.
 I grew up in Wayland, Massachusetts.
-The town is eighteen (there is a stone marker in the town center) miles from Boston, and is also near both Lexington and Concord.
-Another way in which my mother encouraged my brother and I was to expose to the history of the area.
-When we had relatives visit from out of town, we would visit all of the Revolutionary battle sites, the Old North Bridge, Sturbridge Village, and drive up North to Salem where the the witch trials took place.
+The town is eighteen (there is a stone marker in the town center) miles from Boston and it is also near both Lexington and Concord.
+Another way in which my mother encouraged my brother and me was to expose to us the history of the area.
+When we had relatives visit from out of town, we would visit all of the Revolutionary battle sites, such as the Old North Bridge, Sturbridge Village, and drive up North to Salem where the witch trials took place.

-In college, I had a wonderful professor by the name James O’Donnell who taught U.S. History.
+In college, I had a wonderful professor by the name of James O’Donnell who taught U.S. History.
 This gentleman scholar also has the distinction of having taught me how to properly tie a tie (no joke!).
-He is one of those individuals that crosses your path and subtly leaves a mark on your life.
-I would say that it was my having met Professor O’Donnell heavily influenced me in desiring to read non-fiction books about historical figures and events.
+He is one of those individuals that cross your path and subtly leave a mark on your life.
+I would say that it was my having met Professor O’Donnell who heavily influenced me in desiring to read non-fiction books about historical figures and events.

-So, although an historical novelist can have some freedom, as long as it doesn’t change any actual facts about events or historical figures (accept in the case of the alternate history genre), the story must eliminate any anachronisms.
+So, although a historical novelist can have some freedom, as long as it doesn’t change any actual facts about events or historical figures (except in the case of the alternate history genre), the story must eliminate any anachronisms.
 As a new author, this weighs on me heavily.
 One does not wish to cause the story to fizzle out for the reader.

 Here is an example.
 I forget the name of the film, but it was from the mid to late sixties.
 The movie was supposed to take place during ancient times, and both armies were doing battle with archers, chariots, and warriors.
 There was a dramatic closeup of one of the actors riding up on his horse to give his report.
 In the background, you could see a plane flying in the background!
 Anachronism!
 It wasn’t even tiny!
 Yes, the film was low budget, but how did they not catch it?!

-An historical novelist is not only a creator of their work, but they must also must become a historian.
-Their knowledge benefits the believability of their story, and the enjoyability for the reader.
+A historical novelist is not only a creator of their work, but they must also become a historian.
+Their knowledge benefits the believability of their story and the enjoyability for the reader.
 The amount of research undertaken varies from author to author.
 There is no right or wrong way.
-For me, because my current project involves the true story of the King Philip’s War, I wanted to research both sides of the conflict.
+For me, because my current project involves the true story of King Philip’s War, I wanted to research both sides of the conflict.
 I wanted to dispel myths.
 I wanted to be authentic.
 I did not wish to have a reader say, “That didn’t happen!”
-Or, if they did, I would be able to verify my sources.
+Or, if they did, I wanted to be able to verify my sources.

-I continue to read sources because I truly reading about the subject, but my research as a whole has taken six years.
+I continue to locate new sources because I truly reading about the subject.
+My research as a whole has now undergone eight years.